-Surrounded by the Japan Alps, Hakusan National Park and Noto Peninsula Natural Park, Kanazawa offers a natural background of great beauty, giving the city a relaxed feeling.
+Surrounded by the Japan Alps, Hakusan National Park and Noto Peninsula Natural Park, Kanazawa offers a natural background of great beauty.

 Providing a tranquil contrast to the bustling cities, any journey to this area is a feast for the eyes.